 Don’t you think you are going to take plenty of pictures in Rome?
 Wherever you go, be it the famous Colosseum or lesser-known places in Rome, I’m ready to bet you will want to make yourself some memories of your trip to show your friends and family back home.

 Unless you are a selfie fan, you will probably want to take high-resolution pictures with a DSLR.
 We love our Nikon D7100 and we think it would make a great addition to your Rome packing list, but there are many models and brands around so you can pick what better fits your needs and photography skills.

-Not only, you need to consider that you will be walking a lot in Rome, but also that many streets in the city center are paved with old cobbles.
+Not only, you need to consider that you will be walking a lot, but also that many streets in the city center are paved with old cobbles.
 This means that if you want to really enjoy your day, stilettos are a no-no. Don’t forget to add add runners, walking shoes, Birkenstock super comfy open shoes or sandals like this men’s model if it’s summer to your Rome packing list.

 Anti-theft travel clothes